The Wanderings of Odysseus in 3D Scenes: Related Work

 \section{Related Work}

 \myparagraph{Character animation.} A 3D character is normally rigged with a skeleton.
-To animate it, mocap data is applied to actuate the skeleton, and the body mesh is deformed accordingly via blend skinning.
-To animate the character with control, e.g.~following a walking path, methods like motion graph~\cite{kovar2008motion} or motion matching~\cite{buttner2015motion} are to search the most suitable motion clips from a dataset, and blend them to remove discontinuities.
-Despite high motion realism, such conventional method is not scalable to animate massive number of characters with a huge mocap dataset.
-Although more recent methods like~\cite{holden2020learned, lee2021learning} exploit neural networks to improve the scalability and efficiency, the generated motions are deterministic, close to the training samples, and hence lack diversity.
+To animate it, mocap data is used to actuate the skeleton, and the body mesh is deformed accordingly.
+To control the character, e.g.~following a walking path, methods like motion graph~\cite{kovar2008motion} or motion matching~\cite{buttner2015motion,zinno2019ml,buttner2019machine} are to search for the most suitable motion clips from a dataset and blend them to remove discontinuities.
+Despite high motion realism, these methods are not well scalable to animate a massive number of characters with a vast mocap dataset~\cite{holden2018character}.
+Although recent methods like~\cite{holden2020learned,lee2021learning} exploit neural networks to improve scalability and efficiency, the generated motions are often deterministic, close to the training samples, and hence lack diversity.

-\myparagraph{Generative models for 3D body motion synthesis.} Based on large-scale datasets, learned generative models are to synthesize 3D motions based on certain conditions.
+\myparagraph{Generative models for 3D body motion synthesis.} Based on large-scale datasets, learned generative models can synthesize motions based on certain conditions.
 For motion prediction, the model aims at generating motion that is expected to be close to the ground truth, provided on a motion from the past~\cite{aksan2020attention,aksan2019structured,cai2020learning,cui2020learning,ghosh2017learning,gopalakrishnan2019neural,gui2018adversarial,li2018convolutional,li2020dynamic,mao2019learning,martinez2017human,pavllo2019modeling,tang2018long,wei2020his,zhou2018autoconditioned,dang2021msr,liu2021motion}.
-When considering the motion uncertainty, stochastic motion prediction is proposed to generate diverse plausible motions based on the same motion seed~\cite{barsoum2018hp,bhattacharyya2018accurate,dilokthanakul2016deep,ling2020character,walker2017pose,yan2018mt,yuan2020dlow,mao2021generating,aliakbarian2021contextually}.
-Although these methods can generalize well across various body shapes and action types, the motion realism is seldom considered.
-For example, the body is represented with stick figures, the generated motion has a limited time horizon, scene constraints are not considered, global body configurations are not included.
+When considering motion uncertainty, stochastic motion prediction is proposed to generate diverse plausible motions based on the same motion seed~\cite{barsoum2018hp,bhattacharyya2018accurate,dilokthanakul2016deep,ling2020character,walker2017pose,yan2018mt,yuan2020dlow,mao2021generating,aliakbarian2021contextually}.
+Although these methods can generalize well across various body shapes and actions, motion realism is seldom considered.
+For example, the body is represented with stick figures.
+The generated motion has a limited time horizon.
+Scene constraints are not considered, global body configurations are not included.